 Serve the espresso in your favourite coffee mug.

-The grind setting can depend on multiple variables; the roast level of the bean, pressure output of an espresso machine, and how much coffee you measure into the filter.
+A. The grind setting can depend on multiple variables; the roast level of the bean, pressure output of an espresso machine, and how much coffee you measure into the filter.
 At Quest, for espresso, we have ground coffee for espresso anywhere from a #1 (the most fine) to a #2.5 (more coarse).
-If using a professional espresso machine, these can handle more fine grind settings (because of the high pressures that can be built up), whereas more domestic machines (at lower pressures) have slightly more coarse settings.
+Professional espresso machines can handle a finer grind setting.
+Home espresso machines need to use a coarser grind setting as they are unable to generate the pressure needed to extract all the essential oils from the coffee.

 Hint: If ordering from our store or online, we’ll make sure we write the grind settings on your coffee bag so when you order your next batch, you can recite the same setting (if it worked) or adjust the setting if needed.
 If ordering online, just mention the grind setting in the notes of your order. i.e “can I get 500g of Guatemala ground on a number 3.5?” |